opengood-aio/config-gradle-plugin/README.md

 **Note:** Used for publishing `opengood-config` Gradle plugin to Gradle plugin repository

-* Using Gradle account with API key for publishing, add credentials to `~/.gradle/gradle.properties`:
+* For local, using Gradle account with API key for publishing, add credentials to `~/.gradle/gradle.properties`:

     ```properties
     gradle.publish.key=<gradle-api-key>
     gradle.publish.secret=<gradle-api-key-secret>
     ```

+* For CI, using Gradle account with API key for publishing, add environment variables to CI job:

+    ```
+    GRADLE_PUBLISH_KEY=<gradle-api-key>
+    GRADLE_PUBLISH_SECRET=<gradle-api-key-secret>
+    ```

 * Create release version and publish plugin to Gradle plugin repository:

     ```bash
-    ./gradlew clean assemble publishPlugins
+    ./gradlew clean release -Prelease.useAutomaticVersion=true
     ```

+    **Note:** `publishPlugins` task is configured with Gradle release plugin to execute after release build

 #### Artifact

 **Note:** Used for publishing artifacts using `opengood-config` Gradle plugin to Maven OSS repository

-* Using Sonatype OSS account with GPG key for publishing, add credentials to `~/.gradle/gradle.properties`:
+* For local, using Sonatype OSS account with GPG key for publishing, add credentials to `~/.gradle/gradle.properties`:

     ```properties
     ossrhUsername=<sonatype-account-username>